magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Make a GET request to `https://magicsandbox.ai/magics` and include the header `Authorization: Bearer <apiKey>`, where `<apiKey>` is your API key, which you can generate [here](https://magicsandbox.ai/api-key).
 Ensure your client is configured to follow redirects.

-The public metadata is updated once hourly.
+The public metadata is updated hourly.
 Requesting the public metadata more frequently than hourly may result in an error.
 If you need more frequent updates, you'll need to publish a Function with the `subscribeToUpdates` key set to true.

 ### Subscribing to Updates